jasondias9/simple_shell/README.md

 * Output Redirection : Send the output of any external commend to disk
 * Piping : Redirect the output from one external command to the input of another

+## Limitations
+* Interrupt fails ob background process that have been foregrounded.
+This limitation exists since I chose to ignore SIGINT signals on background processes as signal was being transmitted to the foreground as well as process in the same group (background processes)
+*Note: In order to fix this we could have ensured that background processes run in a seperate process group*.

 ## Installation